How to Optimise the Range of Your Electric Car

 4. Turn off/down climate control and heating - if it’s comfortable to do so!

-Turning off, or turning down your climate control will reduce your static energy consumption.
+Turning off, or turning down your climate control or heated seats will reduce your static energy consumption.

 5. Choose a route that will minimise your power requirement